A group of students arriving home from Istanbul are credited with introducing football to Bulgaria and establishing the first official team in 1909.

 Their record in the UEFA European Championship has been rather less impressive, and prior to UEFA EURO 2004 in Portugal the country's solitary finals appearance had been at EURO '96.

 Not that Bulgaria have lacked individual talent.
 Perhaps the country's greatest player was Georgi Asparuhov, an all-conquering centre-forward with Levski whose star dimmed prematurely when he died in a car crash in 1971.
-However, it is Hristo Stoitchkov who is the most celebrated, with record goalscorer Dimitar Berbatov the country's most notable export in recent years.
+However, it is Hristo Stoitchkov who is the most celebrated, with record goalscorer Dimitar Berbatov and Stiliyan Petrov the country's most notable exports in recent years.

 Stoitchkov made his name as a prolific goalscorer with CSKA in the late 1980s.
 His form brought a move to FC Barcelona, where he catapulted to fame by winning four straight Spanish titles and the European Champion Clubs' Cup in 1991/92.
 European Footballer of the Year in 1994, he is the example Bulgaria's players must now follow.

 Former Bayer 04 Leverkusen, Tottenham and Manchester United forward Dimitar Berbatov became the most successful player since the turn of the century, having won the Player of the Year award a record seven times.
 Berbatov also became the country's all-time top goalscorer (48).